MaximilianKlein92/London-Crime/README.md

 ### Overview

-This project employed a combination of descriptive statistics, inferential testing, and time series analysis to extract actionable insights from 1.8M+ crime records.
+This project employed a combination of descriptive statistics, inferential testing, time series analysis, and machine learning to extract actionable insights from 1.8M+ crime records.
 Methods were chosen for interpretability and statistical rigor to support evidence-based decision-making.

 ---